i-Madsen/godot4-game-services/README.md

 ### iOS

-* Download the latest version of the iOS plugin from the [releases page](https://github.com/sjc/godot-game-services/releases).

-* Unzip the archive and copy the `gameservices` folder into the `ios/plugins` folder in your Godot project.
+* Download and copy the `gameservices` folder into the `ios/plugins` folder in your Godot project.

 * In the iOS export settings, ensure that "Game Services" is ticked.